vgangala10/Cloud-classification/README.md

 # Cloud-classififcation

-Multi-GPU_training.py --> code for training 20000 triplets with 2 or more GPUs using pytorch DDP <br>
+Multi-GPU_training.py --> code for training 20000 triplets (2% of the data) with 2 or more GPUs using pytorch DDP <br>
 Single-GPU_training.py --> code for training 20000 triplets with one GPU<br>
 nn_t2v.py --> ResNet-18 model and loss metric code<br>